Frequently Asked Questions (FAQs)

 If you do not set a limit for the mandate, the maximum limit defaults to ₹1,00,00,000 for Emandates.

-The following table lists the auth types and their maximum limit allowed for Emandates.
+The following table lists the auth types and their maximum limit allowed for Emandates via NPCI.

-3. Is there a cooling period for customers registered via NPCI ENACH for initiating the first debit after completing the registration process?
+3. Is there a cooling period for Emandates registered via NPCI ENACH for initiating the first debit after completing the registration process?

-But there are instances where the issuing bank (customer’s bank) has not completed the registration at their end, and they can take up to 5 days to complete this process.
+However, there are instances where the registration confirmation at the partner bank side has not been completed.
+It could take up to 2 days to complete this process.

 We have observed that most debits get cleared even when presented as soon as the registration is complete.
-But we recommend waiting for 5 days before you retry after a failed debit.
+That said, we recommend waiting for 2 days before you retry after a failed debit.

-In the case of Emandate, the process varies from bank to bank.
-If the Emandate is setup using Netbanking login, it can take up to 2 working days for payment authorization.
+In the case of Emandate, the process varies from bank to bank and the authentication type used.
+Based on the integration used during Emandate registration, it can take up to 2 working days for subsequent debit payment authorisation.

 Handy Tips

-To ensure same-day debit authorization, Razorpay must receive the request by 8:59 am on a bank working day.
+To ensure same-day debit authorisation, Razorpay must receive the request by 8:59 am on a bank working day.

 Customer account debits for Emandates registered with NPCI ENACH will be done on all days, including weekends and public holidays.